seamlessaccess/SeamlessAccess-web/README.md

 > Changes should NEVER be committed directly to the `Live` branch - this will not work.
 They must be put onto the master branch and then submitted by pull request to the `Live` branch.
 The reason that this process is required is twofold:
 >
 > 1. there are critical site checks that are performed to ensure that the site builds correctly, and
-> 2. this process also provides an opportunity to preview the changes before they go live - an important best practics.
+> 2. this process also provides an opportunity to preview the changes before they go live - an important best practice.
 >
 > **If this process is not followed, the site will not build.**

+## About HUGO versioning

+Occasionally a Hugo update will provide functionality that you'll want to leverage on the site.
+This situation happened in early 2020 when we wanted to include code syntax highlighting on the site which is only available in version 0.60 and later.
+The sit was originally published with version 0.51 of Hugo.

+When updating, you will first need to update the Hugo version on your own computer.
+In addition, you'll need to update the Hugo version used for the build by making changes in the file at `themes > hugo-hero-theme > netlify.toml`.
+Note that other changes can be made in this file to affect build characteristics, for example, building differently for staging environments (perhaps to show items that are in draft status).
+Additional information about configuration parameters can be found on the Hugo site at https://gohugo.io/hosting-and-deployment/hosting-on-netlify/.

 # The process for making updates